007 MAGAZINE - The World's Foremost James Bond Resource!

 Goldfinger World Premiere advertisement, premiere ticket and original end title

 Thunderball had been announced as the next film in the series on September 23, 1964, but prints of Goldfinger currently showing in London and across the country still bore the end caption ‘But James Bond will be back “On Her Majesty's Secret Service.”’
 Producers Albert R. Broccoli & Harry Saltzman had recently come to an agreement with Kevin McClory following his acquisition of the screen rights to Thunderball in 1963.
 Rather than have McClory release a rival Bond film as he had announced, Broccoli & Saltzman reluctantly went into partnership with the Irishman.
-A new end credit was hastily created for Goldfinger and subsequent prints correctly named Thunderball as the next film in the series.
+A new end credit was hastily created for Goldfinger and subsequent UK prints (and all US prints of the film) correctly named Thunderball as the next film in the series.

 Goldfinger box-office Odeon Leicester Square

-ABOVE: September 1964 - Robert Brownjohn's iconic Goldfinger poster displayed on the advertising hoarding at the end of Gerrard Place leading onto Shaftesbury Avenue, London.
+ABOVE: September 1964 - Robert Brownjohn's iconic Goldfinger poster displayed on the advertising hoarding at the end of Gerrard Place leading onto Shaftesbury Avenue in London's West End.

 Goldfinger once again broke the house record at the ODEON Leicester Square in its first week, going on to take £32,874 in its first fortnight, smashing all records held by its predecessor From Russia With Love, and becoming the highest grossing film ever released in the UK.
 Distributor United Artists were keen to promote this fact in the USA where Goldfinger was due to open at the end of the year.